tannewt/wa-law.org/bill/2021-22/esb/5901/1/README.md

 ## Section 203
+A person claiming an exemption from state tax in the form of a remittance under RCW 82.08.820 or 82.12.820 for a warehouse or distribution center must file the annual tax preference performance report under RCW 82.32.534 beginning in the first calendar year following the year the warehouse, distribution center, or grain elevator is operationally complete and for the next two subsequent years.

+## Section 204
 1. This section is the tax preference performance statement for the warehousing, distribution, and grain elevator sales and use tax exemptions in sections 201 and 202, chapter . . ., Laws of 2022 (sections 201 and 202 of this act).
 The performance statement is only intended to be used for subsequent evaluation of the tax preference.
 It is not intended to create a private right of action by any party or be used to determine eligibility for preferential tax treatment.

 2. The legislature categorizes this tax preference as one intended to accomplish the general purposes indicated in RCW 82.32.808(2) (a) and (c) to induce certain designated behavior by businesses and to create jobs.